-- It is chronological .
-Instead of taking shortcuts to present the Gospel, CBS teaches Gospel truths in a slower, fuller way that is particularly valuable in long-term relational evangelism and discipleship.
-CBS involves teaching Bible stories in chronological order, beginning with Creation and continuing to stories of Jesus.
+- It is chronological Instead of taking shortcuts to present the gospel, CBS teaches gospel truths in a slower, fuller way that is particularly valuable in long-term relational evangelism and discipleship.
+CBS involves teaching Bible stories in chronological order, beginning with creation and continuing through stories of Jesus.
 Doing this lays a firm foundation of who God is, who man is, and how God wants to relate with men.
 In CBS, one might use 25 to 45 Bible stories that are essential to the redemption message, all presented in the same order in which we find them in Scripture.

-- It is Bible.
-It is not simply using random stories to illustrate a message about God nor even using Bible stories for illustration only.
-CBS is telling Bible stories accurately and compellingly, using them to teach key principles of redemption, helping listeners to respond in repentance, faith, and obedience to the Savior revealed in the stories.
+- It is Bible CBS is telling Bible stories accurately and compellingly, using them to teach key principles of redemption, helping listeners to respond in repentance, faith, and obedience to the Savior revealed in the stories.

-- It is storytelling.
-Africans are storytellers.
-Storytelling has been too long neglected in the church as a vital way of communicating God’s full-orbed message in Africa.
+- It is storytelling Africans are storytellers.
+Storytelling has been neglected for too long in the church as a vital way of communicating God’s full-orbed message, especially in Africa.
 Most essential life truth and wisdom that passes down through the generations in Africa is communicated in an oral method – through story and proverb in the context of community – rather than through books and note taking.
 Most people, literate or not, prefer to learn life lessons through story.
 Stories help isolated truths make sense because they give context.
-Stories are compelling for people to listen to.
-Lastly, stories are easier for people to pass on to friends and family than are three point sermons!
-This enables believers to much more easily share the message with others.
-It is valuable to read stories from the Bible and teach about them verse by verse.
-But often even more effective is to learn the story by heart in order to tell it in its entirety with feeling and persuasion.
-Then truths found therein can be communicated and discussed through simple questions and dialogue that help the people reflect on the story themselves under the leader’s guidance and to see how their own story intersects with God’s story.
+Stories are compelling for people to listen to and are easy for people to pass on to friends.
+This enables believers to much share the message with others.
+We help people learn God’s stories by heart in order to tell them in their entirety with feeling, and persuasion.
+Then truths found therein are communicated and discussed through simple questions and dialogue that help the people reflect on the story themselves under the leader’s guidance and to see how their own story intersects with God’s story.